Smokin' Aces: Soundtrack

 The movie itself contains 18 songs, leaving only one out of the official soundtrack which was "Spottieottiedopaliscious" by Outkast.
-The score music was composed by Clint Mansell who has also scored such movies as The Fountain and Requiem for a Dream.
+The score music was composed by Clint Mansell, who has also scored such movies as The Fountain and Requiem for a Dream.

+The song "First Warning" by The Prodigy appeared in the racing game Need for Speed: Undercover, and the TV show Top Gear, in their review for the car BAC Mono.